 The Dean of the School (or designee) will review the appeal and determine whether suspending aid is justified.
 The student and Central Financial Aid Office will be advised, in writing, of the decision.
 The Director of Central Financial Aid may consult with the Dean of the School regarding the decision provided before Central Financial Aid clears an ineligible status.
+To ensure federal compliance, the Central Financial Aid Office reserves the right to override the decision of the Dean.
+The decision of Central Financial Aid is final and cannot be appealed.
 If the appeal is approved, the student will be placed on financial aid probation.